javiersoriano/sentinel-training/Modules/Module-5B-ProActiveHunting.md

 Please keep this window open as we will continue to work on it in the next exercise.

-### Exercise 2: Add bookmark and create incident from hunting data
+### Exercise 2: From raw hunting results logs to a bookmark

 As part of our SOC procedures is to use the hunting finding and, in some cases when we are positive that this data can helps us on exciting or a new incident, we will promote the results to a bookmark and will add or create a new incident.
 1. On the **Logs** screen, open the **join** hunting query from **Exercise 1** mark on the one of raw result and check the bookmark checkbox.